ElTinmar/VideoReader/README.md

 TL/DR

 - Matlab VideoReader is slowish but not that bad
-- Using single vs double precision images may be faster
+- Using single vs double precision images for processing is faster (TODO test with uint8 and bool)
 - Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements in overall speed if the processing task is long and not already multithreaded.
 - For short processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach